axone-protocol/docs/docs/whitepaper/token-model.md

 ### Rewards

 According to the adopted business model, KNOW tokens are at the center of our economy and will be the common currency.
-Indeed, they allow first of all builders to pay for the creation of knowledge as well as to remunerate all providers to the creation of this knowledge (data, algorithms and resource providers).
+Indeed, they allow first of all builders to pay for the creation of knowledge as well as to remunerate all providers to the creation of this knowledge (data, services and resource providers).

 <br/>